teched25xp264/teched2025-XP264/exercises/ex1/README.md

 </table>

-## Exercise 1.2 - Explore Kyma runtime environment with built-in automation flows
+## Exercise 1.2 -Built-in automation flows

+  * Explore Kyma runtime environment with built-in automation flows:
     - Does one always need to climb the mountain of the onboarding documentation?
     - A well-thought and designed landscape (Day-0/Day-1) would offer some built-in automation.
     - Both with several pre-configured CI/CD github action workflows and Terraform automation.

 Let's have a look at different kyma clusters through the lenses of the ready made automation workflows...